 Changes in Sleep Habits

 Sleep is incredibly important for teens.
 Experts say that teens should get between 8-10 hours of sleep a night.
 However, many of the teens we work with don’t get nearly enough sleep.
 Some teens are up until 2 am trying to finish projects and write papers.
 While others are on their phone until late at night.
 All the blue light from their phones and computer screens can make it very difficult to fall asleep.
 We’ve also talked to a lot of teens that say they get woken up by text messages in the middle of the night.
 These kinds of disruptions can interrupt their sleep and make the quality very poor.

 It is also true that significant changes in sleep habits are a common symptom of depression or anxiety.
 If your teen has trouble getting up for school in the morning or has a tendency to stay up a little later than you’d like, that’s perfectly normal!

 But what if your teen regularly complains that they can’t fall asleep at night?
 What if they can’t help but take a nap in the middle of the day, even after getting a good night’s sleep?
 And what if they simply feel exhausted all the time, despite their other healthy habits?
 These could be indicators that their mental health is suffering.
 In this case, you may want to put them in touch with a therapist and their doctor.

 Are you worried about your teen’s mental health?
-It might be time to get in touch with a therapist.
-Reach out to us today to discuss how we can help.
-Follow these simple steps to set up a consultation or schedule your first session.
+It might be time to get in touch with a therapist for teens in Orange County, CA. Reach out to us today to learn more about therapy for teens.
+Or, follow these simple steps to set up a consultation or schedule your first session:

 - Click here to schedule your first session or set up a free consultation.